jotoak/elevator-server/README.md

 #### Cargo & Rust
 To compile and install the elevator server, cargo and rust is needed.
 Both are best installed by using [rustup](https://www.rustup.rs/).

+### HW Access
+For a process to access the io card (elevator hw) on the real time lab the user running the user running the process must be in the iocard group.
+To add user student to the iocard group run `sudo usermod -a -G iocard student`.

 ### Install
 If the software is not installed you can run `cargo install ttk4145_elevator_server` to run install it.
 If an old version is installed and you wish to upgrade to the newest version `cargo install --force ttk4145_elevator_server` will do.

 ### Run
-The server can be started by running `elevator_server`.
+The server can be started by running `ElevatorServer`.
 Once started, the server will start listening on `localhost:15657`.
 You can then connect to it by using a [client](https://github.com/TTK4145/elevator-server/new/master?readme=1#clients) that adhers to [the protocol](https://github.com/TTK4145/elevator-server/new/master?readme=1#protocol).

 ### Clients